AndreyBozhko/donation-analytics/README.md

 4. `NAME` is valid if the last name and the first name are separated by ", " without any leading/trailing zeros, and each of the names may consist of several words (*letters only*) separated by a whitespace;
 5. The total contribution amount must be rounded to the whole dollar, similar to how the percentile value is rounded.

+Also, I assume the percentile value is always valid, i.e. it is an integer 1 <= p <= 100.

 ## Project dependencies
 My implementation only imports classes from standard Java packages such as `java.util` and `java.io`.
 The methods from the `RedBlackBST` class that require additional imports are commented out as they are not essential for the solution.